NatalieMonique111/techtonica-assignments/endangered-animal-app/endangered-animal-app-project/README.md

 # Endangered Animal App With PostgreSQL, Express, and React!

 End-to-end React app backed by an Express API server, persisting data to PostgreSQL database.
-The project displays a list of sightings that is connected to a database.
+The project displays a list of endangered animal sightings that is connected to a database, has input fields to report a species sighting.

 ## Prerequisites to run on your local environment